Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

 # Student Test Score Predictions
 ## Business Understanding
 ### Background

+Nowadays, the quality of education among school students can be determined by their exam results, which are used to categorize them.
+However, exam scores are not only determined by students' intelligence, but are also influenced by various internal and external factors.
+Factors such as time management, learning motivation, learning habits, and the environment affect students' exam performance (Wintre & Yaffe, 2000; Nonis & Hudson, 2010).

+Finding out and understanding what influences students' exam results is very important.
+This will provide a strong foundation for developing better learning methods or solutions.
+For example, if it is known that intrinsic motivation is very important for academic achievement, then a learning approach that allows students to be independent and relevant to the material will be more effective (Ryan & Deci, 2000).

+The results of research conducted by Broadbent and Poon (2015) show that the use of learning technology and independent learning strategies can improve academic achievement.
+This shows that solutions to this problem must not only be theoretical but also practical.
+Therefore, this project will concentrate on identifying the main components that influence student test results and developing evidence-based methods to improve academic achievement.

+Referensi
+1. Wintre, M. G., & Yaffe, M. (2000).
+First-year students’ adjustment to university life as a function of relationships with parents.
+Journal of Adolescent Research, 15(1), 9–37.
+2. Ryan, R. M., & Deci, E. L. (2000).
+Intrinsic and extrinsic motivations: Classic definitions and new directions.
+Contemporary Educational Psychology, 25(1), 54–67.
+3. Broadbent, J., & Poon, W. L. (2015).
+Self-regulated learning strategies & academic achievement in online higher education learning environments: A systematic review.
+The Internet and Higher Education, 27, 1–13.

 ### Purpose

 The purpose of the Student Test Score Predictions is to help teachers and parent monitor student progress, particularly in monitoring test scores based on student`s internal and external conditions, as well as supporting decision-making to improve the student learning process.